Nochala/DynamicTrafficColors/README.md

 **Dynamic Traffic Colors** is a native **ScriptHookV** mod that improves how traffic vehicles look in **GTA V** by giving them much better paint variety, stronger anti-repetition logic, and more interesting combinations overall.

-Vanilla traffic leans too heavily on the same small group of colors, which can make the world feel repetitive over time.
-This mod fixes that by applying smarter color selection in the background while staying smooth and stable in actual gameplay.

-The result is traffic that feels more natural, more diverse, and much more alive.

 ---

 ## Features